stavnstrup/abok/naf/methodology/xb-ad-with-vp.md

 Architectural properties (columns of the grid) can express non-functional properties, as shown in the figure bellow.

-Figure -3: Grid with other viewpoints
+{%include figure.html url="grid-other-vp.svg" description="Grid with other viewpoints"%}

 Note: This definition of viewpoints can also be an opportunity to suppress capability viewpoints and services viewpoints since there are